Tisipi/TDD-with-Python/README.md

 pip install selenium==3.9.0
 ```

-Create a Django project (note the "." at the end):
+Create a Django project called superlists (note the "." at the end):
 ```
 # On windows:
 python virtualenv\Scripts\django-admin.py startproject superlists .